-Kathryn Goodman is an Associate in the Chicago office of Buckley LLP.
+Kathryn Goodman is Counsel in the Chicago office of Buckley LLP.
 Ms. Goodman’s practice focuses on the federal and state regulatory needs of financial services companies, including mortgage companies, consumer lenders, commercial lenders, and secondary market loan purchasers.

 She advises clients on federal and state compliance requirements and licensing and transactions issues, with particular emphasis on Federal Housing Administration (FHA) compliance and risks associated with the False Claims Act (FCA).
 Ms. Goodman assists clients with matters before state regulatory agencies, the Consumer Financial Protection Bureau (CFPB), the Department of Justice (DOJ), and Department of Housing and Urban Development (HUD).
 In addition, she provides strategic advice to help clients identify and secure nationwide federal and state approvals necessary to achieve operational goals.

 - Assisting private equity firms with regulatory due diligence and acquisition of consumer financial services companies

 - Providing licensing, regulatory, and compliance advice regarding the formation and operation of commercial lending businesses

 - Responding to federal and state enforcement actions, including CFPB Civil Investigative Demands (CIDs)